learn-co-curriculum/dsc-conditional-probability-lab/README.md

 ## Summary

-In this lab you practiced conditional probability and its theorem with some simple problems.
+In this lab, you practiced conditional probability and its theorem with some simple problems.
 The key takeaway from this lab is to be able to identify random events as dependent or independent and calculating the probability of their occurrence using appropriate methods.
-Next you'll learn about some more conditional probability axioms, building on the knowledge we have so far.
+Next, you'll learn about some more conditional probability axioms, building on the knowledge we have so far.